 2. We handle the change in our organization

-3. We expect change and engage in it
+3. We expect and engage in change

 Instead of an attitude of fear, the teams in our organization expect change, get excited about change, and engage in it.
 This change agility and appetite for change permeates the organization and all employees.